oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 ### Introduction

 This page explains all the steps to set up your **Oracle Cloud Tenancy** so you are ready to run the labs.
 Because participants can use different types of tenancies, not all steps need to be executed by everybody.
-In case you are using a new **Oracle Free Tier** environment, you are starting from an "empty page" and will most likely have to execute all the steps below.
+In case you are using a new **Oracle Free Tier** or **Trial tenancy** environment, you are probably starting from an "empty page" and will most likely have to execute all the steps below.
+If you are using an existing **paid tenancy** then you may need to get the tenancy administrator to create a compartment, create security roles with the appropriate policies and to assign your user to that role.

 **If you are attending an instructor-led lab**, your instructor will detail steps you need to execute and which ones you can skip.